1st Year

 • Vocal interpretation techniques

-• Practice of singing, of various heights and intervals
+• Practice of singing, various pitches, and intervals

 • Awareness of the harmonic - vertical aspect of music

-• Intensity and quality of the voice: the vibrato, the "growl" (raucous and gothic), the "scream" (screamed)
+• Intensity and quality of the voice: the vibrato, the "growl" (hoarse and guttural), the "scream" (shouted)

-• Songs from the popular, classical, jazz and ethnic repertoire
+• Songs from the folk, classical, jazz, ethnic repertoire

 • Composition and execution of pieces with percussion and voice

-The study of theatre begins from dramatization forms of primitives, linked to myths and rituals; then deals with Greek theatre and ancient tragedy of the V century learning the figure of the hero and its evolutionary path.
-The process begins from Homeric heroes, the thought of one’s own actions and the multiplicity of possible futures, but, above all, with Oedipus, who, through a profound introspective ability approaches tragedy dimension.
-The route proceeds on the road traced by Oedipus meeting the different interpretations of the three classic tragedians, Aeschylus, Sophocles and Euripides, who progressively deprive the hero of the certainty of his actions.
-It is , in fact, in the tragic dimension, that the true human nature can be showed, full of doubts, uncertain, thrown into a world where he desperately seeks his place.
+The study of theater history starts with the dramatization forms of primitive peoples, linked to myths and rituals; it then addresses Greek theater and ancient tragedy of the fifth century by deepening the figure of the hero and his evolutionary path.
+The process begins with Homeric heroes, thinking about their actions and the multitude of possible futures, but above all with Oedipus, who through deep introspective ability approaches the dimension of tragedy.
+The evolutionary path then proceeds on the road paved by Oedipus encountering the different interpretations of the three classical tragedians, Aeschylus, Sophocles, and Euripides, who progressively strip the hero of certainty in his actions.
+It is indeed in the tragic dimension that the true nature of man, full of doubts, uncertain, thrown into a world where he desperately seeks his own place, can be shown.

 • Myths and rituals